47degrees/arrow-slides/src/main/arrow-meta.md

    <source src="../css/videos/compil_2.mp4" type="video/mp4"> Your browser does not support the video tag.
 </video>

+Note:
+Before the compiler can do anything, it first reads the source code and parses it into an AST or Abstract Syntax Tree.
+Kotlin's AST models the structure of Kotlin source code, it's modeled on top of Jetbrain's Programming Structure Interface hierarchy which is the model Jetbrains uses internally in their tooling.
+The kotlin compiler

+Kotlin's AST is modeled as a tree with `KtElement` at its root.
+The Kotlin AST is compatible with Jetbrain's Programming Structure Interface, which is the internal model IntelliJ and the Kotlin compiler
+is convenient for IDE development.

 ---

 <video data-autoplay>
    <source src="../css/videos/compil_3.mp4" type="video/mp4"> Your browser does not support the video tag.
 </video>

+Note:
+During analysis the tree gets transformed into a tree of descriptors which have a reference to their original AST element.
+These descriptors can be used during codegen to render the code, or to build IDE tooling.

 ---